 - The On-Campus format offers a more traditional college experience.
 Taking your courses on campus enables you to benefit from co-curricular partnerships, events, and other professional development opportunities.
 It is a more immersive and interactive experience, including regular in-person contact with classmates and instructors, which may be conducive to certain learning styles.
 Any student or prospective student may apply to be accepted to the On-Campus format.

 - The Accelerated Online (AO) format is 100% online and emphasizes flexibility and ease-of-access.
 Click or tap here for the AO website to learn more about taking courses in the Accelerated Online format.
 Six start dates a year provide unique access for working professionals, and allows you to concentrate on one, or a few, courses at a time.
 A student who can commit to the independent learning style required for the AO format may prefer this learning environment.
 AO allows you to connect to your own local resources and communities.
 AO is learning where you are, at your own pace, on your own time.
 A committed student may be able to complete the AO course sequence in as few as 26 months.
-The AO format is only available to in-state (Texas) residents who have earned at least 45 hours of college credit.
+The AO format is only available to in-state (Texas) residents who have earned at least 45 hours of transfer college credit.

 Contact Undergraduate Public Health

 Academic Advising: Ready to get started towards a bachelor's degree in Public Health?
 Talk to an academic advisor: click or tap here to find your advisor.

-Undergraduate Public Health Program Director: Becky Garner, DrPH, CPH, Assistant Clinical Professor
+Undergraduate Public Health Program Director: Becky Garner, DrPH, CPH, Associate Clinical Professor